Flowers Safe for Dogs Blog Banner

 What should I do if my dog eats flowers from my garden, even safe ones?

-Can I use regular store-bought flowers in arrangements if they're on the safe list?
+Can I use store-bought flowers if the flower itself is considered safe?

 ABCs Puppy Zs